 Prescriptive chatbots

 Although prescriptive chatbots are conversational by design, they are built not just to answer questions or provide direction, but to offer therapeutic solutions.
+Some AI-driven chatbots even integrate with remote patient monitoring systems, helping healthcare providers track patient vitals, medication adherence, and recovery progress in real time.

 One example of a prescriptive chatbot is Woebot.
 Woebot is a chatbot designed by researchers at Stanford University to provide mental health assistance using cognitive behavioral therapy (CBT) techniques.
 People who suffer from depression, anxiety disorders, or mood disorders can converse with this chatbot, which, in turn, helps people treat themselves by reshaping their behavior and thought patterns.